ryanricard/COLDMVC-Logger/README.md

 * Usage:

-Download the Bootstrap plugin for ColdMVC and put it inside your _/plugins_ folder.

-Download the logging plugin for ColdMVC and put it inside your _/plugins_ folder.
+Download the Logger plugin for ColdMVC and put it inside your _/plugins_ folder.
 Name the directory however you like; to reduce possible conflict, I suggest namespacing it _/com-ryanricard-logger_.

 Update your app's _/config/plugins.cfm_ with the following.